15. Dental Care in France

 If any treatment is needed as a result of the check then most of this work is free of charge, although there are some exceptions, e.g. prostheses and orthodontics (brace).

-In order to qualify for 100% reimbursement the treatment must be started within nine months of the dental check.
-You will need to pay at the time of treatment, but it will all be reimbursed by your caisse.
+To qualify for 100% reimbursement the treatment must be started within nine months of the dental check.
+You will need to pay at the time of treatment, but it will all be reimbursed by your CPAM.

 You will be advised by letter from the Caisse Primaire d'Assurance Maladie one month before your child’s birthday of their entitlement to a free dental check.